facebookresearch/detectron2/docs/notes/compatibility.md

 the implementation of resize / ROIAlign / padding need to be addressed.
 A working conversion script is provided by [tensorpack Faster R-CNN](https://github.com/tensorpack/tensorpack/tree/master/examples/FasterRCNN/convert_d2) to run a standard detectron2 model in TensorFlow.

+## (DEPRECATED) Compatibility with Caffe2

+As mentioned above, despite the incompatibilities with Detectron, the relevant ops have been implemented in Caffe2.
+Therefore, models trained with detectron2 can be converted in Caffe2.
+See [Deployment](../tutorials/deployment.md) for the tutorial.